BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-EVALUTE.md

 <img id="Steps git-TEST-commit-automation-4.gif" src="../images/git-TEST-commit-automation-4.gif" >

-Two Static Analysis (SA) test cases were executed on sample.sh with both PASSing.
+Static Analysis (SA) test cases were executed on sample.sh with both PASSing.
 When you make changes to sample.sh and run Git commit, hook post-commit will search for test cases to run in TEST/sample.sh/ directory.

 **That is it!**